davidbjourno/making-interactive-graphics/README.md

 So when `componentDidMount()` is invoked by React, D3's [`.csv()`](https://github.com/d3/d3-request/blob/master/README.md#csv) method reads our CSV file and returns the individual rows of data.
 We then call `setState()` to replace the previously empty `this.state.rawData` array with this data.

 You'll have noticed that `setState()` here also calls `handleChange()` to be fired immediately after the state update.
 This is how we'll ensure that our future chart component only ever needs to work with the portion of `data.csv` that corresponds to the selected year.
-Let's modify `handleChange()` so it'll do just that:
+Let's modify `handleChange()` to make it do just that:

 ```javascript
 handleChange(value) {